 Tomato paste: the second vegetable ingredient used in these straws.

-Salt: used as a flavour enhancer
+Salt: used as a flavour enhancer.

 Corn starch: a source of carbohydrates, likely used to help with texture.